joanseg/The-Positioning-Manual/chapters/12-Making-the-specialization-decision.md

 My admonition at that time was simple: just move from where you are towards the global maximum on that curve.
 Where _is_ the global maximum on that curve?
 "I don't know, because it's unique to you!
 Just do it!"

 It was the right idea, but expressed in a general, hand-wavey way.
-I think I can do better now.
-It's still very much a unique-to-you decision, but there is a 7-step process almost anyone can follow to help make the decision about how to specialize.
-I'll present this process in this chapter.
+I can do better now.
+It's still very much a unique-to-you decision, but there is a 7-step process almost anyone can follow to help make the decision about how to specialize, presented in this chapter.

 ## Everybody starts from a different place

 We all approach the specialization decision from a different starting point.
-Yes, we can abstract this a bit and say if you're not currently specialized, you're probably some sort of generalist, meaning you'll say yes to almost any opportunity to apply your skill.
+Yes, most non-specialists are generalists, and that means we're all starting from the same abstracted starting point.
 But when you look closer, everyone is approaching the specialization decision with a different combination of skill, risk tolerance, business experience, and personality attributes.
 These differences matter.

 If everyone was starting from the same place, I could offer perhaps just one "specialization decision-making recipe" that everyone could follow.
-But if I did that, some people's head start would be overlooked, and others lack of a head start--or different form of head start--would present them with insurmountable challenges.
+But if I did that, some people's head start would be overlooked, and others lack of a head start -- or different form of head start -- would present them with insurmountable challenges.
 So in reality, the decision is very individualized.

 When I'm working with a coaching client, I'm looking at several factors to define their starting point.
 These factors include: